- Founders -

-Kristen is a licensed professional clinical counselor.
-She attended Ashland University for her undergraduate degree in psychology and graduated in 2008.
-Kristen earned her graduate degree in clinical mental health counseling from Kent State University in 2011.
-Kristen is passionate about helping and working with people of all ages, but particularly loves working with the LGBTQ+ population.
+She is a licensed professional clinical counselor.
+She attended Ashland University for her undergraduate degree in psychology and graduated.
+She earned her graduate degree in clinical mental health counseling from Kent State University.
+She is passionate about helping and working with people of all ages, but particularly loves working with the LGBTQ+ population.
 She strives to walk with others and help them in any way that she can and is inspired by great thinkers such as Carl Rogers.
 “People are just as wonderful as sunsets if you let them be.
 When I look at a sunset, I don’t find myself saying, soften the orange a bit on the right hand corner.
 I don’t try to control the sunset.
 I watch with awe as it unfolds.” -Carl Rogers

-Lisa is a licensed professional clinical counselor and supervisor.
-She graduated from John Carroll University with an undergraduate degree in 2008.
-She completed a graduate program with Kent State University in 2011 with a degree in clinical mental health counseling.
-Lisa has been working in both residential and outpatient settings with community based mental health agencies since 2012.
-Lisa is a Fairview Park native, she has a passion for helping others around her and enjoys spending time outdoors and with family.
+She is a licensed professional clinical counselor and supervisor.
+She graduated from John Carroll University with an undergraduate degree.
+She completed a graduate program with Kent State University with a degree in clinical mental health counseling.
+She has experience working in both residential and outpatient settings with community based mental health agencies.
+She is a Fairview Park native, she has a passion for helping others around her and enjoys spending time outdoors and with family.
 She is motivated by the following quote: “Be the change you wish to see in the world”.

 - Board Members -

-Phyllis “Seven” Harris’ 20+ years of experience with nonprofits, includes program management, fundraising, and upper-level management positions.
+Phyllis “Seven”’ 20+ years of experience with nonprofits, includes program management, fundraising, and upper-level management positions.
 For many years, she has played a strong role as an advocate in Cleveland’s LGBT community.

-Under the direction of Ms. Harris since 2012, the LGBT Community Center of Greater Cleveland has experienced unprecedented growth and expansion.
+Under the direction of Phyllis since 2012, the LGBT Community Center of Greater Cleveland has experienced unprecedented growth and expansion.
 Today, Center patrons enjoy expanded programming for everyone from teens to families to seniors in their Gordon Square facility.
 In 2015, the Center launched Pride in the CLE, a family-oriented and community-driven LGBT Pride festival that the group continues to produce annually.
-Earlier this year, Ms. Harris and her team began the construction process for a brand-new facility that will offer more space, accessibility, and versatility.
+Earlier this year, Phyllis and her team began the construction process for a brand-new facility that will offer more space, accessibility, and versatility.

 Particular modalities include exercise and yoga therapy in individual, dyad, and group settings.
 Pete’s practice is punctuated by the use of affirmative, feminist, existential, and wellness counseling for all clients but especially LGBTQ persons and others marginalized in society.
 Pete enjoys working with adolescent boys, athletes, couples, families, and many others at Grow Well Cleveland.